HiperGlue/SimpleSDL/README.md

 ## How to use

-This project is build using CMake and it is separated into two modules:
+This project is build using CMake and it is configured to compile as an static library
-+ **The engine**, which is just a static library
-+ **A videogame**, only made for testing and showcasing the capabilites of the engine

-If you want to only use the engine, just get rid of the 'GAME' folders in the project

 ## Capabilites and components